Industrial Revolution: Industry 4.0

 For effective operations, supply chain management requires end-to-end visibility of raw materials and finished goods at all production and delivery stages.
 Leveraging Oracle SCM Cloud solutions will enable production managers to meet demands by managing assets and inventory efficiently.

-AI can be used by manufacturers to detect failure patterns in machinery and components; e.g., when a machine or a part of it is likely to fail, manufacturers can take preventative action to effectively maintain their equipment.4.
-Incorporate robotics
+Manufacturers can use AI solutions to detect failure patterns in machinery and components; for example, when a machine or part of it is likely to fail, manufacturers can take preventative action to maintain their equipment effectively.

-Robots are one of the key automation enablers that manufacturers can leverage to achieve greater efficiencies; e.g., robotic exoskeletons can assist production line workers to lift heavier parts without compromising safety.5.
-Achieve predictive maintenance
+Robotics in manufacturing is one of the key automation enablers that manufacturers can leverage to achieve greater efficiencies; e.g., robotic exoskeletons can assist production line workers to lift heavier parts without compromising safety.

 Taking a Step Toward Smart Manufacturing